-But it can work.
-If you’re committed to finding what is contributing to the attitude.
+If you’re committed to finding what is contributing to the short-temper.

 Maybe most nights you continue with an early bedtime and on activity/sports nights it’s moved a bit later.

 If you have a system for those nights to have them in bed as quick as possible it helps.